 Chemistry major Olive Anagu ’18 has an idea for making dairy more appetizing for the millions affected by lactose intolerance.

 “I absolutely love milk and drink maybe four full glasses each day,” Anagu said.
-“So, this was an issue very personal to me, as I love ice cream and milk, and I believed I could cause a change with a little application of my biochemical background.”
+“So, this was an issue that was very personal to me and I believed I could cause a change with a little application of my biochemical background.”

 She may have a solution, and it involves beads.

 Anagu had come across a study in which other chemists used “column chromatography” to remove a chemical compound from a mixture.
 Anagu realized that the same method, which involves running the mixture through a column of specialized silica beads, could remove the lactose from milk.